 The 230 DC is somewhat of a departure for Everglades, a builder that has concentrated heavily on fishing machines in center consoles and express types.
 With the 230 the builder is acknowledging the trend that has been building the last number of years to family boats that can be used for both fishing and towing sports.

 However, even before function, Everglades’ mission with this boat as with all of its models is to produce the absolute best boat in class from the standpoints of quality, amenities, features, functionality, innovation and safety.
 That’s a tall order, it takes imagination, experience and money -- but we think Everglades has done it in the 230 DC.

-Capt.
-Steve makes a video walk-through of the 230 DC and discovers that the aft jump seats are a bit high and there is no outboard grab rail.
+Captain Steve makes a video walkthrough of the 230 DC and discovers that the aft jump seats are a bit high and there is no outboard grab rail.
 Note the seat back at left is in the closed position to serve as a casting platform.